yogsoy/BrailleCodec/README.md

 ﻿# BrailleCodec
-A 8-braille encoder and decoder.
+An 8-dot braille encoder and decoder.

-### What is Braille:
+### What is Braille?
 Braille is a reading and writing language for the blind and visually impaired, that consist of 6 or 8 dots in a 2 column cell named the braille cell.
 todo: inset image of 6 and 8 dots braille cells here.

-Braille cells dot are gived the numbers from 1 to 8.
+Braille cells dot are gived the numbers from 0 to 7.

-### How does this encoder and decoder work
+### How does this encoder and decoder work?
 This encoder / decoder works by mapping each character to an 8 numbered pin number, each number representing a dot on the braille cell.
 The number consist, like binary code, by ones and zeros.
-"1" represent a raised dot on the braille cell and "0" represent a dot that's lowered / not raised.
+"1" represents a raised dot on the braille cell and "0" represents a dot that's lowered / not raised.

 #### An example
 The letter "a" is written in braille by having dot 1 raised and all other dots lowered.
 In this BrailleCodec, the letter "a" is represented by the pin "10000000".
-Another example is the uppercase "A" is basicly the same as above but with dot 7 raised "10000010".
+Another example is the uppercase "A" is basically the same as above but with dot 7 raised "10000010".

 ### Code example:
 This example is written in python 3.